FabienCoutant/SparkUp/README.md

 REACT_APP_INFURA_KEY = "YOUR_INFURA_ID"
 ```

-ℹ️ Take not that your value must be surrounded with double quotes.
+:white_check_mark: Take not that your value must be surrounded with double quotes.

 ### Deployment

 You will first need to deploy the back-end (solidity files) and then the front.

-* #### Back-end
+* #### Back end
   Take not that you need to be at the project's root folder.

     * Local Deployment (Ganache) : `npm truffle deploy --reset --network development`
     * Ropsten Deployment : `npm truffle deploy --reset --network ropsten`
     * Ethereum Deployment : `npm truffle deploy --reset --network mainnet`

+:white_check_mark: Take not that our smart-contracts are deployed on Ropsten at the addresses defined in [the page](#link)

-* #### Front-End
+* #### Front End
-  Nothing to Do

-### Run Front-end
   * Local Deployment : move into the client folder and run `npm run start` and then open your browser at the following url : https://localhost:3000/
-* Ropsten : to interact with our DApp and smart-contract use the following url :
+  * Ropsten : in order to interact with our DApp and smart-contract use the following url :

 ## Tests

-TODO
+The solidity part has been tested following the TDD approach.
+[This page](#./tests_explication.md) explains in more detail what has been tested.
+To run the tests you have several options but both need to be launch in the project's root folder :
+* Using the truffle commands on local (ganache on port **7545**) or testnet :
+  * If you installed truffle globally : `truffle test`
+  * Else : `npx truffle test`
+* Using the command created that launch a shadow ganache already configured :
+`npm run test`
+* Running test with code coverage :
+`npm run coverage`
+* Running test with a report of gas consumed by the smart-contracts and each function :
+`npm run gas`

+:white_check_mark: Take not that by using CI/CD, we perform tests with **code coverage** and **gas report** for each Pull Request

 ## Events